meta pixel code

-North Dakota Criminal Defense Attorneys
+Sand Law is Your North Dakota Criminal Defense Law Firm

 Being charged with a crime in North Dakota can be one of the most serious and stressful circumstances one faces during their life.
 It is important that you hire an experienced, well-respected North Dakota criminal defense attorney that will fight for your rights.

 The attorneys at Sand Law, PLLC have handled countless criminal cases at all stages of litigation.
 From administrative hearings to jury trials, our lawyers provide tough, intelligent, and compassionate representation.
-Whether you have been charged with a low-level misdemeanor or a serious felony, you need a North Dakota criminal defense lawyer.
-Contact our office for a free initial consultation.

 Click here to review our exceptional case results: View Our Recent Case Results

-Criminal law is a system of rules that defines what is considered a crime and how the government might prosecute an individual that commits a crimes.
+Criminal law is a system of rules that defines what is considered a crime and how the government might prosecute an individual that commits a crime.
 Federal, state, and local governments all have different laws pertaining to different crimes.
-Something that is illegal on the federal level may be legal on the state level.
-For example, marijuana possession is legal in many states, however it is illegal at the federal level; that is, the United States considers it a crime.

-Each of the these levels of government prohibit certain actions and have a defined punishment for that criminal offense.
-For example, if a person in North Dakota physically assaults another person, they may be charged with the state offense of assault.
-Individuals who violate a law can face many different punishments, including community services, restitution, monetary fines, probation, or incarceration in a county jail or state prison.
+Each of the levels of government prohibit certain actions and have a defined punishment for that criminal offense.
+For example, if a person in North Dakota physically assaults another person, they may be charged with the state offense of assault

-Like a personal injury lawsuit in which a person files a lawsuit against another person, in a criminal offense, the lawsuits is filed by the government against the alleged criminal.
-These proceedings are handled by someone known as a prosecuting attorneys who act on behalf of the government to enforce and prosecute the law.
+Similarly to a personal injury lawsuit in which a person files a lawsuit against another person, in a criminal offense, the lawsuit is filed by the government against the alleged criminal.

-What is a crime in North Dakota?
+What is Considered a Crime in North Dakota?

 A crime is “any act or omission of an act in violation of a law forbidding or commanding it”.
 What constitutes a crime is defined by statute (or a specific law); statutes vary from state to state and government to government.